 Our Signature Course: Among our most exciting course offerings is the "Global East Asia" Signature Course.
 Its popularity clearly demonstrates that Rutgers students increasingly perceive East Asia to be a region of key importance to their futures, and thus a place they want to engage with and understand thoroughly.

 Our Byrne Seminars: Designed for incoming first-year students, our department faculty offer one-credit Byrne Seminars as a way of introducing their research in an informal learning experience.
-In 2017-18, the seminars are "Friendship in Japan: A Cross-Cultural Inquiry" (offered in Fall) and "The Story of Mandarin, China's National Language" (offered in Spring).
-Of related interest is "Seoul Music: Historic and New Voices of Korea" (offered both semesters).
+In 2018-19, the seminars are "Friendship in Japan: A Cross-Cultural Inquiry" (offered in both semesters) and "Korean Hip-Hop: A New Poetic Intervention" (offered in Fall).

 Our Study Abroad Programs: We encourage our students whenever possible to experience East Asia directly through our innovative Study Abroad programs in China, Japan, and Korea.